skiedrowski/rest-tools/Readme.md

 Bintray file upload path: `com/github/skiedrowski/tools/rest-authentication/VERSION`

 ## Customization Points
-* `AuthenticationProvider`: authentication mechanism (Basic, Digest, ...) and authentication backend (database, LDAP, ...)
+* `AuthenticationProvider`: authentication mechanism (Basic, Digest, ...)
-  * There is one implementation `HTTPBasicAuthenticationProvider` using a properties file for user/passwords.
+  * There is one implementation `HTTPBasicAuthenticationProvider`
 * `AuthenticationExceptionMapper`: Realm Name (for displaying to the user) should be provided in a `config.properties` file (working dir or specified via SystemProperty) with key `www_authenticate_realm_name`.
 See `cdi-properties` project for details.